Kurento/kurento-tutorial-java/kurento-one2many-call/package/README.md

 ${project.name}
 ======================

-The ${project.name} shows how to build a Hangouts-like application with Kurento.
+The ${project.name} shows how to build a WebRTC one to many video call application with Kurento.

 Installation instructions
 -------------------------